run-house/runhouse/docs/tutorials/getting_started/cloud_quick_start.rst

     !pip install runhouse

-To use Runhouse to launch and interact with remote clusters, please instead run the following command.
-This additionally installs `SkyPilot <https://github.com/skypilot-org/skypilot>`__, which is used for launching on-demand clusters and interacting with runhouse clusters.
+To use Runhouse to launch on-demand clusters, please instead run the following command.
+This additionally installs `SkyPilot <https://github.com/skypilot-org/skypilot>`__, which is used for launching fresh VMs through your cloud provider.

 .. code:: ipython3